sparkswap/redirect/README.md

 # Now Redirect
 Simple microservice to redirect to an url

-Check out the `strip-path` branch for a redirect without the original request url.

 ## Usage

 If you haven't installed `now` already, start by following [these instructions](https://zeit.co/docs/getting-started/installation)